 We accept applications through ERAS and participate in the NRMP match for selection.
-Applicants are required to have completed an ACGME pediatric residency.
-We will consider applications for a combined Med-Peds Rheumatology fellowship on a case-by-case basis.
-Applicants should also apply separately to the NIH adult rheumatology fellowship program.
+Applicants are required to have completed an ACGME-accredited pediatric residency.
+We will consider applications for a combined Med-Peds Rheumatology Fellowship on a case-by-case basis.
+Applicants should also apply separately to the NIH Adult Rheumatology Fellowship Program.

-- Accept US citizen, Green card, J1 visa and H1B visa
+- We accept US citizens, Green card, J1 visa and H1B visa holders

-- Need to be eligible for DC medical license
+- Applicants must be eligible for a DC medical license

 We interview one day a week from August to October.
 Multiple candidates may be interviewed on the same day.
 We are offering virtual interviews for the 2022 ERAS cycle.